manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-sidekiq-on-heroku-with-redistogo-nano.markdown

 #### Examples:

-In my case where I've set the connection size to 1 we could have the following examples
+In my case where I've set the connection size to one we could have the following examples

 1. **1** web dyno with **2** unicorn worker_processes takes **2 Redis connections**
 2. **2** web dyno with **2** unicorn worker_processes takes **4 Redis connections**
 3. **5** web dyno with **4** unicorn worker_processes takes **20 Redis connections**

-If you up the client size to, for example 3 you should also multiply the Redis connections by this number. (so for example 3 you'll have 20 * 3 = 60 connections)
+If you up the client size to, for example 3 you should also multiply the Redis connections by this number (so for example 3 you'll have 20 * 3 = 60 connections).

 ### Worker * (concurrency + 2)

 When calculating the number of connections the Sidekiq server needs, we need to modify the number of currencies it initializes on launch.
 This number represents the number of threads created by the Sidekiq server which will perform queued tasks.
-Each concurrency/thread takes up 1 redis connection.
+Each concurrency/thread takes up 1 Redis connection.

 When tweaking this number I found out the Sidekiq server took 2 additional connections upon the concurrency number.
-This seemed to be default behaviour becase Sidekiq server uses these two for the Fetcher and Retrier commands.
+This seemed to be default behavior becase Sidekiq server uses these two for the Fetcher and Retrier commands.

 #### Examples: